-2017 2016
+2018 2017

-Current lia bilities £'000 £'.000
+Current liabilities £'000 £'000

-Amounts owed to fellow subsidiary undertakings 14 32
+Amounts owed to fellow subsidiary undertakings 12 14

-Accruals ywca to ionon o aboratary arrangement 31 30
+Accruals 30 31

-Total 45 62
+Total 42 45

-The fair value of trade and other payables equates to their book value (2016: fair value equated to book value).
+The fair value of trade and other payables equates to their book value (2017: fair value equated to book value).
 The amounts owed to subsidiary and fellow subsidiary undertakings are unsecured, due for repayment in less than one year and do not accrue interest.
-All trade and other payables are classified as level 2 in the IFRS 13 fair value hierarchy.